74 Pennsylvania Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Giant Eagle

 37. Historically, an "operating theater" was an operating room with seating for an audience of other medical professionals and students.
-The oldest surviving operating theater is located in a hospital in what northeastern US state?
+The oldest surviving operating theater is located in a hospital in what northeastern U.S. state?

 Answer: Pennsylvania